Hi everyone, I hope you’re all well! Today I’m sharing a little fable I wrote with you all. I hope that you enjoy it!

-“But they’re so high up,” the wren chirped, “much too high up for a fox in your state to reach.”
-She knew that foxes were generally rather adept at climbing trees with sturdy branches on which they could balance, however, this particular tree did not look nearly sturdy enough.
+“But they’re so high up,” the Wren chirped, “much too high up for a fox in your state to reach.”
+She knew that foxes were generally rather adept at climbing trees with sturdy branches on which they could balance, but, this one didn’t look nearly sturdy enough.

 The fox didn’t even think about it.
 “No!
 I’ll make my way up there and eat them where they grow and, if I find two little birds waiting for me when I get there, then I’ll eat them too!”

-The foxed ignored him and inched ever closer, causing little bursts of tree dust to escape into the air as the more fragile parts of it began to disintegrate.
+The fox ignored him and inched ever closer, causing little bursts of tree dust to escape into the air as the more fragile parts of it began to disintegrate.

 He looked at the berries.
 They were so close.
 He looked down and saw that the fox was close too.
 In fact, if the fox had chosen that moment to leap, he would have been able to reach the birds.

-“Come,” said the wren, nudging her fried encouragingly.
+“Come,” said the Wren, nudging her friend encouragingly.

 At the foot of an ancient and decrepit looking oak with branches so frail that a strong breeze might cause them to crumble, the birds nestled close together and rested.

-“I think it’s time we faced it,” said the robin, “we’ve seen no spiders, ants or any other insects we might eat for weeks and the trees have all either been picked bare before we find them, or else they’re unable to bear fruit in the first place.”
+“I think it’s time we faced it,” said the Robin, “we’ve seen no spiders or insects we might eat for weeks and the trees have all either been picked bare before we find them or else they’re unable to bear fruit in the first place.”